giuseppewebber/embedded-project/README.md

             keyboard.release(Key.enter)

         #quit
-            #bit_7 toggle to 1 only when the quit selection is confermed on the controller
+            #bit_7 toggle to 1 only when the quit selection is confirmed on the controller
         if((data & c.bit7) and not previous_bit_7):
             bt.close()
             keyboard.press(Key.alt)